 Failure of one component does not effect the working of micro kernel.

-Failure of one component in monolithic kernel leads to failure of entire system.
+Failure of one component in a monolithic kernel leads to the failure of the entire system.

 Execution speed is low.